 Firstly, you'll receive a warning message prior to making any changes to your active survey, just to ensure you understand the possible impact.

-If your survey has no responses yet - then editing the survey will not cause any problems; however, consider that people could be responding to your survey while you edit it.
+If your survey has no responses yet - then editing the survey won't cause any problems; however, consider that people could be responding to your survey while you edit it.

 If your survey has one or more responses - the data for the existing responses may be affected, or potentially lost, by changing the questions and survey.
 To avoid this, consider duplicating the survey and making changes to the new survey.

-Making changes to the text in questions, headings and paragraphs - such as changing spelling - will not have any affect on your survey response data.
+Making changes to the text in questions, headings and paragraphs - such as changing spelling - won't have any effect on your survey response data.
 You can also add in and remove paragraphs without any worry.

 However, changing the text of the survey can change the meaning, so consider whether any responses received before the change will provide you with valid data.

 Changing or removing an option to a dropdown question will delete any of the responses for the option that was changed/removed; other responses will be unaffected.